Isotopes of osmium: Osmium isotopes in radiometric dating

 Os isotope ratios may also be used as a signal of anthropogenic impact.
 The same 187Os/188Os ratios that are common in geological settings may be used to gauge the addition of anthropogenic Os through things like catalytic converters.
-While catalytic converters have been shown to drastically reduce the emission of NOx and CO2, they are introducing platinum group elements (PGE) such as Os, to the environment.
+While catalytic converters have been shown to drastically reduce the emission of NOx and CO, they are introducing platinum group elements (PGE) such as Os, to the environment.
 Other sources of anthropogenic Os include combustion of fossil fuels, smelting chromium ore, and smelting of some sulfide ores.
 In one study, the effect of automobile exhaust on the marine Os system was evaluated.
-Automobile exhaust 187Os/188Os has been recorded to be ~0.2 (similar to extraterrestrial and mantle derived inputs) which is heavily depleted (3, 7).
+Automobile exhaust 187Os/188Os has been recorded to be ~0.2 (similar to extraterrestrial and mantle derived inputs).
 The effect of anthropogenic Os can be seen best by comparing aquatic Os ratios and local sediments or deeper waters.
-Impacted surface waters tend to have depleted values compared to deep ocean and sediments beyond the limit of what is expected from cosmic inputs.
-This increase in effect is thought to be due to the introduction of anthropogenic airborne Os into precipitation.
+Surface waters thought to be affected have depleted values compared to deep ocean and sediments by a ratio larger than can be explained by cosmic inputs.

-The long half-life of 184Os with respect to alpha decay to 180W has been proposed as a radiometric dating method for osmium-rich rocks or for differentiation of a planetary core.
+The alpha decay of 184Os into 180W (with a rate perhaps large enough for detection) has been proposed as a radiometric dating method for osmium-rich rocks or for differentiation of a planetary core.